 - - In a small percentage of patients, surgical procedures can be used to widen the airway.

-Please note: Atlantic Health Sleep Center's services at Morristown Medical Center and Overlook Medical Center have combined and moved to a new location at 5 Regent Street, Livingston, NJ.
+Please note: Atlantic Health Sleep Center's services at Hackettstown Medical Center have moved to 5 Regent Street, Livingston, NJ.